Components & Structure¶

 - ID: Unique identifier (

-"welcome-message") - Type: Component type (
+"welcome") - Type: Component type (

 Text,Button,Card) - Properties: Configuration specific to that type

-The Standard Catalog¶
+The Basic Catalog¶

 For the complete component gallery with examples, see Component Reference.